Description

 - Fits into contact-free handovers and locker-style collection points

-- Gives delivery partners a stable format that behaves predictably in transit
+- Gives delivery partners a stable format that holds shape in transit

 | Feature | Detail | Material | Finish | Purpose |